 Basic Electricity/ Electronics for Engineering Technicians

 This course covers the basic concepts of electronics: Semiconductor and zener diodes, junction field-effect and metallic-oxide semiconductor field-effect transistors, bipolar and unijunction transistors.
 An introduction to electrical systems as they relate to electronics is also covered.
-Senior adult and disabled retiree tuition waivers apply.
+Senior adult and disabled retiree course fee waivers apply.
 Transcript available.

 This course examines the basic principles of blueprint reading.
 Topics include line types, orthographic projections, dimensioning methods, and notes.
 Students learn how to interpret different types of blueprints and schematics used in various engineering, technical or industrial environments.
 Students interpret the different types of standard symbols and abbreviations found on the drawings and schematics, such as electrical or mechanical drawings and wiring diagrams.